Common Questions about Dryer Care

 How Long Should It Take to Dry a Load a Laundry?

 - Most of the time, a dryer can finish a large load in 45 minutes.
-When you notice it taking a lot longer, there might be a clogged vent tubing system.
-An appliance repair technician can help you find the problem and repair your dryer quickly.
+When you notice it takes a lot longer, there might be a clogged vent tubing system.
+A dryer repair technician can help you find the problem and repair your dryer quickly.

 How Frequently Should the Lint Filter Be Cleaned?

 - Make sure you empty the filter after every load.
 This will make your dry time shorter and will prevent damage to your dryer.

 What is the Best Kind of Vent for My Dryer?